 “Cardolite’s China Joint-Venture Story: A Pitch for the Movie and Book Rights”

 Become a Robert Boyle Society member and receive complimentary admission—for you and up to three guests—to all JPS events!

-Audio recordings of selected past talks, along with full program information, can be found on the pages listed below.
+Audio and video recordings of selected past talks, along with full program information, can be found on the pages listed below.

 January 8, 2015

 Ed Richman revealed the unique business model that enables his company, Richman Chemical, to make custom chemical manufacturing cost-effective.

 A panel of experienced researchers and administrators discussed creative ways to sustain research in the face of shrinking budgets.

 Steven V. Abramson, president and CEO of Universal Display Corporation, discussed his company's role in the organic light-emitting device revolution.

 Fernando Musa, CEO, Braskem America, discussed important trends in the petrochemical and plastics industry.

 May 8, 2014